 Current Electronic Monitoring Programs

-In the U.S., seven electronic monitoring programs have been implemented.
+In the U.S., fourteen electronic monitoring programs have been implemented.
 These include:

-- The use of EM to monitor the bycatch of bluefin tuna in the Atlantic pelagic longline fishery.
+• The use of electronic monitoring to monitor the incidental catch of bluefin tuna in the Atlantic pelagic longline fishery.

 There are also several electronic monitoring projects and programs under development with some expected to be fully implemented in the next few years.
 These include:

-- Alaska - electronic monitoring in the midwater trawl pollock fishery, full implementation scheduled for January 1, 2024.
+• Alaska: Electronic monitoring in the midwater trawl pollock fishery, full implementation scheduled for January 1, 2025.

-Additional Projects - pilot projects are underway in the Pacific Islands pelagic longline fishery, and several fisheries in the Gulf of Mexico.
+• Additional Projects: Pilot projects are underway in Alaska and several fisheries in the Gulf of Mexico.

 Approximate number of vessels participating in various stages of EM across the nation (regulation, pre-implementation, and pilot).